Am I a candidate for dental implants?

 Dental implants are for people who are missing one, several, or all of their teeth.
 Most of these people will qualify for teeth implants with a few exceptions.
 The patient must be in good overall and oral health.
 The implant process will involve surgical procedures so the patient must be in good enough health to undergo that.

 How quickly can I have a missing tooth replaced?

-Once Dr. Paulen determines that dental implants are the right treatment for your missing tooth, a customized treatment plan will be made.
+Once Dr. Paulen determines that dental implants are the right treatment for your missing tooth, she makes a customized treatment plan.
 She will coordinate the surgical part of the process with a top, local oral surgeon.
-Once the implant is surgically placed, it will need about three to six months to fully integrate with the surrounding bone and for the soft gum tissues to heal.
+It takes about three to six months to fully integrate with the surrounding bone and for the soft gum tissues to heal.

-Can dental implant replace all my teeth?
+Can dental implants replace all my teeth?

 Dr. Paulen can restore a full arch of missing teeth using the All-on-4 dental implant technique, also known as immediate load dentures.
 This revolutionary technique uses four dental implants that are placed at specific angles, utilizing the available bone.
 Immediately after the implants are placed, a hybrid denture is attached.

 How are teeth implants better than other treatment options?